 I’m sharing how to paint MDF and get smooth edges.
 MDF is made of compressed wood fibers, wax and resin.
 It’s strong, dense and flat so is a great material to choose for cabinets and built-ins that you plan on painting.
 The wax and resin protect the wood fibers from absorbing the moisture in water based primer/paint.

 There are a few different ways to deal with this in order to get smooth edges.

-3. My preferred method: go ahead and prime the entire piece, edges and all with water based primer and let those fibers swell.
+- Go ahead and prime the entire piece, edges and all with water based primer and let those fibers swell.
+(My preferred method.)

 When the primer is dry, take a sanding sponge and knock it down.
 It doesn’t require much effort, just sand over the little bumps until you have a silky smooth edge.

 If you used a LOT of elbow grease when sanding and re-expose more fibers so you get more bumps when you paint, it should take very little effort to knock it down before you do a second coat of paint, or touch up that area.
 I’ve never had that happen though.
 There is generally enough primer still coating the MDF after the sanding to protect the fibers from the moisture in the paint.